Published: October 31, 2017 | Comments

 Strategy #8: Make it Count

 Make your “slack time” work for you.
 If you are overstaffed, this time can be used to your advantage and can be productive.
-This would be the optimal times to: cross-sell/upsell, take overflow calls for other departments, work on special projects, schedule training, coaching, or self-paces learning sessions.
+This would be the optimal times to: cross-sell/upsell, take overflow calls for other departments, work on special projects, schedule training, coaching, or self-paced learning sessions.
 The point is: there is always work to be done and not enough people to do it, so schedule it and use existing staff!

 Strategy #9: Other Duties as Assigned